dantetemplar/simplex/README.md

-# Maximization LPP solver using Simplex method
+# Implementation of Interior-Point algorithm

 ### Content